university-of-york/uoy-design-patterns/src/pages/20-organisms.md

 ## Organisms

 Organisms are groups of components which are grouped together in a certain way.
-For example, media objects in a gertain layout makes a _gallery_.
+For example, media objects in a certain layout makes a _gallery_.